Vegan Goat Cheese Substitute

 - Plain unsweetened non-dairy milk – It’s important you use as neutral-flavored milk as possible for this.
 Dairy substitutes like Chobani Zero Sugar oat milk, Elmhurst unsweetened cashew milk, and Califia unsweetened almond milk are three of our favorites.

-Substitution Options
+Substitution Options for Vegan Goats Cheese

 For the block of extra-firm tofu: Firm tofu or even medium firm can be used too but may yield a softer more spread-like texture.
 Stay away from soft or silken tofu.

 For the refined coconut oil: I wouldn’t replace this because it’s key to the final texture.
 Coconut oil begins to firm up at temperatures below 75F which is what makes the cheese mixture firm up enough to slice and mold.
-Unfortunately, because of this, there is no oil-free sub for most of our tofu recipes.
+Unfortunately, because of this, there is no oil-free sub for most of our tofu cheese recipes.
 Vegetable shortening might work, but it’s not something we’ve tried before.

 For the lemon juice: Lemon zest or lemon pepper seasoning may be used for a lemony flavor, but you would have to play with the amounts.